Plow74/mdexample/file.md

 support a file request according to the implementation specification adopted in § 170.215(a)(4), including support for the “ndjson” format for files provided.</p></li>
-<li><p>The tester verifies that the information provided as part of this
+<li><p>The tester verifies the information provided as part of this data
-data response includes data for patients in the group identifier provided during the “group-export” request.</p></li>
+response includes data for patients in the group identifier provided during the “group-export” request.</p></li>
 </ol></td>
 </tr>
 </tbody>